UFAL-DSG/pykaldi/INSTALL.md

 If you updated from the svn repository do not forget to run `make depend` Since by *default it is turned of!
 I always forget about that!*
 ```
-make depend # only if dependencies changed
+# DO NOT FORGET TO CHANGE kaldi.mk TODO SCRIPT IT!
-make ext_depend #  only if dependencies changed
+# make depend and make ext_depend are necessary only if dependencies changed
-make && make ext
+make depend && make ext_depend && make && make ext
 ```